The NADSP E-Badge AcademyGet credit for competency.

 What types of E-Badges can DSPs earn?

 Following the acquisition of the Code of Ethics Commitment E-Badge, the NADSP E-Badge Academy is currently divided into two main categories of E-Badges.
 These two categories are focused on the CMS Core Competency Areas and hours of NADSP Accredited Education.
-In both types, there needs to be specific evidence and examples of how the DSP met the requirements for the badge.
-When the DSP demonstrates that their professional skill and value meet the specified set of criteria, they can earn an electronic badge to display that accomplishment.
+In both types, there needs to be specific evidence and examples of how the DSP or FLS met the requirements for the badge.
+When the DSP or FLS demonstrates that their professional skill and value meet the specified set of criteria, they can earn an electronic badge to display that accomplishment.
 There are dozens of different E-Badges that can be earned through the Web Courseworks Catalog.

 What are the next steps?